Ben Arthur, more commonly known as "The Cobbler" is one of the most recognisable mountains in Scotland.

-It is a straightforward climb and not too challenging technically - unless you plan to "thread the needle" - see later on!
+It is a straightforward climb (North and Central peaks) and not too challenging technically - unless you plan to "thread the needle" - see later on!

 Succoth car park is the start point for this climb.
 It is just past Arrochar at the head of Loch Long.